Skip to main content

 • Mastiffs are mellow and many are happy just watching family ballgames from the sidelines, cheering their kids on with a wag or a woof.
 Some, however, might happily join in to steal the ball or play a short game.

-• Meyer's parrots are generally small- to medium-sized parrots with a very outgoing personality.
-They are very colorful and playful parrots.
+• Meyer's parrots are generally small- to medium-sized parrots with very outgoing personalities.
+They are colorful and playful parrots.
 A hand-tamed Meyer's parrot makes a wonderful family pet.
+After bringing your new bird home, you should have it examined by an avian veterinarian to help ensure that it is healthy and annual veterinary health check-ups are highly recommended.

 • Just as courageous, fiery, hard-headed and hilarious as his larger brother, the Miniature Bull Terrier combines all the pow of the Bull Terrier in a more compact and portable package.
 Even so, this is no lap dog.
 He would rather sit beside you or better yet, forge ahead towards the next great adventure.
 Of course, he wants you to come along, too.